TesslaRay/frontend-test-master/README.md

 Some UX considerations:
   - When the user clicks save in Create Item Screen send to Main Screen.
-  - When the user clicks in example send to Main Screen.
+  - When the user add example from Examples Screen send to Main Screen.
+  - Add snackbar with messaged: Copied when the copy button in Main Screen (Share) its clicks.